Sureshbeniwa06/docker-ci-cd-pipeline/README.md

 # A CI/CD pipeline project for automating Docker image builds and deployments using Jenkins and GitHub.

+## Here's the workflow diagram for your CI/CD pipeline project.
+Let me know if you need any modifications or further enhancements!

 # CI/CD Pipeline for Docker Image Deployment

 This project demonstrates a CI/CD pipeline that automates the process of pulling code from a GitHub repository, building a Docker image, and pushing it to Docker Hub.
 The pipeline is implemented using Jenkins.